 PLANT SPACING: 8-12".

 HARDINESS ZONES: Zones 5-9.
-Treat as an annual for the best plant habit and flower production.
+Treat spring-planted feverfew as an annual for the best plant habit and flower production.

-HARVEST: Dried: Harvest when flower cluster is almost fully open.
+HARVEST: Fresh: When flower cluster is 3/4 open.
+Dried: harvest when flower cluster is almost fully open.

 USES: Excellent cut and dried flower.
 Beds, borders, and containers.